 xxv.
 Describe any benefits and training offered to temporary employees and how applied.

 xxvi.
 Indicate if your agency provides ergonomic evaluations or equipment for temporary employees if not available by the Judicial Council.
-If so, please describe your process and policies for determining ergonomic needs.
+If so, please describe your process and policies for determining and fulfilling ergonomic needs.

 7.2 Acceptance of the Terms and Conditions.